CPPL/grav-bigfootjs/README.md

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

 ## Configuration
+### Plugin settings
+From the plugins settings screen in the Grav Admin you can:

+- Enable/Disable the Bigfoot.js plugin
+- Enable/Disable autoloading of Bigfoot.js
+- Select from the 'Default', 'Number' or 'Bottom' style of footnotes

+### Manual Configuration
 Before configuring this plugin, you should copy the `user/plugins/bigfoot-js/bigfoot-js.yaml` to `user/config/plugins/bigfoot-js.yaml` and only edit that copy.

 Here is the default configuration and an explanation of available options can be found below: